Downsizing for a Long-Distance Move: My Experience

 My son had used building materials to build bike ramps to play on.
 That had to go.
 An old washing machine and dryer, and old computers had to go too.
 I seriously worked on this yard cleaning for the last two months before moving.
 I could do only a little bit at a time because my old body is not fit for this kind of heavy work.
 I had no idea how much had accumulated until I decided to leave the place clean, cleared off, and ready for the next person to inhabit the house.

 I paid $20 per truckload for my friend's husband to take things to the transfer station, then I had to pay the transfer station.
 It was worth it to me, to leave the yard as clean as I possibly could.

 The Car and the Van Went Away Too

 A case of being too generous?

 Both of my vehicles were old and in need of more TLC than I could give them.
 I gave the van to my son, and my ex "boyfriend" wanted my car.
 He didn't deserve it but I gave it to him anyway because I knew I wasn't going to be able to afford repairs, and I definitely wasn't going to do them myself.

 I planned to move to a senior citizen apartment building in Idaho, and I thought there would be a bus system there.
-In fact, on Google Earth there were bus stops right in front of the apartments, so I thought I'd be okay.
-Unfortunately, right before I moved there that bus line was cancelled so I was living out in the countryside, two and a half miles from the nearest supermarket, or from town, and I had no transportation except to walk.
+In fact, on Google Earth, there were bus stops right in front of the apartments, so I thought I'd be okay.
+Unfortunately, right before I moved there that bus line was canceled so I was living out in the countryside, two and a half miles from the nearest supermarket, or from town, and I had no transportation except to walk.
 The following year I bought a nice bicycle so that helped quite a bit, but essentially I ended up living out there for three and a half years, with serious transportation problems.
 It was a very difficult time indeed.

-Downsizing the boyfriend
+Downsizing the Boyfriend